landoskape/dominoes/README.md

 ```

 Note: I have tested and developed this code on a Windows 10 machine so cannot
-guarantee that it works on other machines.
-I think the main issue will be
+guarantee that it works on other operating systems.
+I think the main issue will
-downloading pytorch and nvidia tools, so if the environment creation fails,
+be downloading pytorch and nvidia tools, so if the environment creation fails,
 I would recommend creating an environment called "dominoes", then adding each
 package manually.
 For everything above pytorch in the `environment.yml` file,
 just type `pip install <package_name>`.
 Then, for the pytorch/torch packages,